moabdelmoez/aws-machine-learning-speciality/README.md

-# A guide to AWS Machine Learning Certified - Speciality
+# A Complete guide to the exam from scratch

 | Name                                        | Resource                                                                                      |
 | :------------------------------------------ | :-------------------------------------------------------------------------------------------: |